 - Add the vegetables of your choice to the marinade and mix well.

-- Leave to marinate for at least 30 minutes, preferably overnight.
+- Let it marinate for at least 30 minutes, preferably overnight.

 -